bundz/chess-challenge/README.md

 ## How to run
 You will need Docker.
 So if don't have Docker click [Here](https://docs.docker.com/install/) and install it.
 With Docker installed, clone this repository and open it.
-In terminal executes:
+In terminal type:

 ```
 docker-compose up --build